Baltimore County police will have an easier time arresting prostitutes thanks to anti-loitering legislation passed last night by the County Council.

 During the council's deliberation on the loitering bill, Capt.
 James W. Johnson, commander of the Essex Police District, told council members that the method of arrest followed by officers now wastes many hours that could be spent handling other crimes.

-He said that, in the past several years, areas producing the largest number of prostitution arrests have been in the Pulaski Highway corridor in Rosedale and along Old Eastern Avenue in Essex.
+For the past several years, he said, the areas producing the largest number of prostitution arrests have been in the Pulaski Highway corridor in Rosedale and along Old Eastern Avenue in Essex.

-Baltimore City has had a similar anti-prostitution loitering bill since 1977, Captain Johnson told the council.
+Baltimore has had an anti-prostitution loitering law since 1977, Captain Johnson told the council.

 Part of the problem along Pulaski Highway stems from the success of that city law, he said.